accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 ---

+The videos below are performed with food, utility and no infusions.

-#### Simplified Rotation (35k auto-attack rotation)
+#### Simplified Flexible Rotation (35k auto-attack D/X)

 {{ youtube(id="SgxMlYlEDKw") }}

-- This bench is done with food, utility and no infusions.
 - I opted not to use mace skills simulate using a different off-hand weapon and ran out of kicks mid-bench.
-- You should be able to surpass 35k easily and even hit close to 37k if you include infusions and use a second CC skill such as {{ skill(id="14415") }} to optimise {{ item(id="103574") }} uptime.
+- You should be able to surpass 36k easily if you include infusions.
-- You can further increase DPS using OH mace/axe bursts even without weapon swaps.
+- To increase DPS further, bring another CC or OH Mace to refresh {{ item(id="103574") }}

-#### Advanced Rotation with bursts (38k off-hand burst rotation)
+#### Intermediate Rotation with bursts (38.2k D/M)

-{{ youtube(id="Y6tt6pzbGm8") }}
+{{ youtube(id="-D4ykeWSY7o") }}

-- This bench is done with food, utility and no infusions.
-- Omitting the weapon swap (single offhand burst) is about 37k DPS without infusions.
+- Omitting the weapon swap (single offhand burst) produces a decent increase without much complexity.
 - You should be able to surpass 39k easily if you include infusions.

+#### Advanced Rotation with bursts (38.9k D/M ⇋ D/A)

+{{ youtube(id="LnmK-bQ2B_U") }}

+- Adding the weapon swap may lead to leaked autos, resulting DPS loss in unfamiliar hands.
+- You should be able to surpass 40k easily if you include infusions.
-- This build is not grinded and the highest expected DPS ceiling should be roughly around 40-44k.
+- This build is not grinded and the highest expected DPS ceiling should be roughly around 41-44k.